jqrsound/EYESY_OS_for_RasPiSound/README.md

 ### Usage:
 - Connect a display to the HDMI out.
-- Boot up your RasPi
+- Boot up your RasPi.
 - Push the Button once to start EYESY, twice to stop it.